LunarStorm97/archive/README.md

-## Samsung Firmware Downloader
+## 📱 Samsung Firmware Downloader

-This repository contains a script to download firmware for Samsung Devices using Node.js.
+This repository contains a script to download firmware for Samsung devices using Node.js.

-## Features
+### ✨ Features

-- Download the latest firmware for Samsung Devices.
+- 📥 Download the latest firmware for Samsung devices.
-- Automatic decryption and decompression of the downloaded firmware.
+- 🔓 Automatic decryption and decompression of the downloaded firmware.
-- Secure interaction with Samsung servers using nonce-based authentication and custom headers.
+- 🔒 Secure interaction with Samsung servers using nonce-based authentication.

-## Requirements
+### 📋 Requirements

 - Node.js version 18.x, 20.x, or 22.x
 - npm (Node Package Manager)

-## Installation
+### 🚀 Installation

 1. Clone this repository:
     ```bash